jonkracht/technical-notes/markdown-notes.md

 ## Lists

 ### Ordered list
-Use numbers, starting at 1, followed by a period:
+Use numbers, starting at 1, followed by a period

 ```
 1. Text
 2. More text